Karl Katz: Biography

+Art career

 Katz worked in 1953 as an art educator during the exhibition "From the Land of the Bible" at the Metropolitan Museum.
 He then joined the Bezalel National Museum as a curator, a forerunner of the Israel Museum.
 In 1969 he returned to New York and became director of the Jewish Museum.
 In 1971 he went to the Metropolitan Museum as head of the Department of Special Projects.
 In 1980 he became head of the department he created for film and television.
 He was also one of the planners of The Museum of the Jewish People at Beit Hatfutsot.

 In 1992 he founded "Muse", a non-profit company for documentaries in the field of art.

 In the early 1970s, Katz met the photographer Cornell Capa in an exhibition and persuaded him to put his International Center of Photography into a museum.
 It opened in 1974.
 For many years Katz was the deputy chairman of the museum curatorium.